Mashyrano/Simon-game/README.md

 # Simon-game
 Simon's game on a Web App
-Will be done with python's flask framework
+Will be done with javascript csss and html